Chrisw00d1/Project-2/README.md

 ![show](/images/screenshot2.png)

+This was the section of the project that Rizwan focused on.
 To access the information of a single card we used the id of the card given to us by the url.
-This was then used in the get request to api.
+This was then used in the get request to API.
 Our main focus for this page was to have an effect where you could flip the superhero card to make it seem more like the Top Trumps game.
 This was done by creating an on click event on the container of the card the toggles the class ‘is-flipped’ on and off.
 Depending on if the class is on or off, the front and back of the card rotate 180 deg on the y axis.

 ```js
 <div className={`card_details ${isFlipped ? 'is-flipped' : ''}`} onClick={handleFlip}>